Code of Ethics

 The Foreign Corrupt Practices Act requires us to keep detailed books, records and accounts accurately reflecting corporate payments and transactions.
 The Act also requires us to institute and maintain internal accounting control systems that would assure management's control over our assets.
 Criminal and civil penalties applicable to the bribery portions of the law may also apply to infractions of the record-keeping and accounting sections.

 It is our policy to address all concerns regarding our financial statements and our accounting, internal accounting controls or audit matters.
 If you have complaints or concerns regarding questionable accounting or auditing matters, you should promptly report the matter to our Chief Financial Officer and/or General Counsel.
-If you wish to submit these concerns or complaints anonymously, you can do so as described below under "Duty to Report Illegal or Unethical Behavior and Code Violations."
-If desired, you may also submit concerns or complaints directly to our Audit Committee.
+If you wish to submit these concerns or complaints anonymously, you can do so as described below under "Duty to Report Illegal or Unethical Behavior and Code Violations.", on page 14 of this Code.
+If desired, you may also submit concerns or complaints through EthicsPoint®.

 Our corporate records are important assets.
 Corporate records include essentially everything you produce as an employee including electronic records.
 This may be something as obvious as a memorandum, a contract or a product or market study or something not as obvious, such as a desk calendar, an appointment book, an e-mail, or an expense record.